CaCL: Class-aware Codebook Learning for Weakly Supervised Segmentation on Diffuse Image Patterns: Data and Experiments

 \section{Data and Experiments}

-The duodenum pathology images were obtained from the Human Protein Atlas.
-A total of 42 high resolution tissue images were employed, where 27 images contain high brush border protein expression, and the rest of 15 images are not.
+This research study was conducted retrospectively using human subject data made available in open access by the Human Protein Atlas (https://www.proteinatlas.org).
+Ethical approval was not required as confirmed by the license attached with the open access data.
+42 high resolution duodenum histological micro-array images were obtained from the Human Protein Atlas.
+27 images contained high brush border protein expression, while the remaining ones did not.
 The protein expression is specified as the IHC staining pattern (dark brown).
-Due to the Limitation of the GPU memory, we tiled the original tissue images to image patches with 128$\times$128 pixels.
-Then, we selected 1480 patches for training, 200 patches for validation, and 200 testing images, which 100 of them are at the brush border area, to evaluate the performance of our method.
+Patches in an 8$\times$8 grid without overlapping from each high-resolution image were extracted.
+Due to the GPU memory limitation, we downsample these patches with 375$\times$375 pixels to image patches with 128$\times$128 pixels.
+We randomly selected 1480 patches for training, 200 patches for validation, and 200 for testing.
+Half of the testing images were from the brush border area to evaluate the performance of our method.

-This research study was conducted retrospectively using human subject data made available in open access by the Human Protein Atlas.
-Ethical approval was not required as confirmed by the license attached with the open access data.
+The design of the class-aware codebook is in Fig. \ref{fig5}.
+The number of descriptors in codebook $S$ is 27, while the number of descriptors in codebook $C$ is 5.
+Each descriptor has 64 channels, where 32 non-overlapping channels are from each codebook $S$ and $C$, respectively.
+The remaining locations of the codebook are set to 0.
+The decay in each codebook update is 0.98.
+For all the experiments, we use the Adam solver for optimization with a batch size of one.
+The learning rate of the classification loss is 0.0001, while the learning rate of the combined loss is 0.0003.
+The size of the image pool is 64.
+The weights $\lambda$ of commitment loss, reconstructive loss, discriminative-codebook loss, and discriminator loss are empirically set to 0.25,100,50, and 1, respectively.
+These parameters were determined by fine-tuning process to obtain superior performances in both segmentation metrics and reconstructive visualizations.

 The color deconvolution was employed as the current standard IHC stain segmentation method.
 CAM and GradCAM were utilized as the benchmarks of attention based weakly supervised learning.
 All experiments were completed on the same workstation, with NVIDIA Quadro P5000 GPU.